cryptoeejit/blockcore-notes/README.md

   </p>
 </p>

-LibertyLab publish of blockcore notes
-Blockcore Notes is an app for your public and personal notes.
+LibertyLab publish of blockcore notes for dev Blockcore Notes is an app for your public and personal notes.
 It is built to support the Nostr and Web5 (coming in the future).

 ![](/src/assets/blockcore-notes-screenshot.png)